Rerukane Chandawimala Thera

-Rerukane Chandawimala Thero was a Sri Lankan Buddhist monk and author.
+Rerukane Chandawimala Thera was a Sri Lankan Buddhist monk and author.
 A personality of Sri Lankan Buddhism in the 20th century, he has been regarded as one of the finest scholars of Tripitaka, the sacred canon of Theravada Buddhism.
-He was also a Buddhist meditation master, professor of Abhidharma and a former Maha Nayaka of the Swegin chapter of the Amarapura Nikaya.
-Rerukane Chandawimala Thero was a highly reputed author of Theravada Buddhism, especially on Abhidharma.
+He was also a Buddhist meditation master, professor of Abhidharma and a former Maha Nayaka of the Swegin Chapter of the Amarapura Nikaya.
+Rerukane Chandawimala Thera was a highly reputed author of Theravada Buddhism, especially on Abhidharma.
 His books are considered as text books by other authors as well as students.

 Early life and education

-Rerukane Chandawimala Thera was born on 19 July 1897 in the village Rerukana in Kalutara district, western Sri Lanka.
+Rerukane Chandawimala Thera was born on 19 July 1897 in the Rerukana village in Kalutara District, western Sri Lanka.
 His lay name was Rubel Gunawardene.
-The eldest of a family of 06 children, Rubel's parents were Don Bastian de Paules Gunawardene and Munasinghage Podi Nona.
+The eldest of a family of six children, Rubel's parents were Don Bastian de Paules Gunawardene and Munasinghage Podi Nona.
 After having his school education at Veediyagoda school up to grade 2, young Rubel entered the order of Buddhist monks as a Samanera (novice monk) on 8 January 1906.
-His teacher was Burmese Buddhist monk U. Vinayalankara Maha Thera who resided in Pokunuwita temple those days.
+His teacher was Burmese Buddhist monk U. Vinayalankara Maha Thera who resided in Pokunuwita Temple those days.

 Rerukane Chandawimala Samanera left Sri Lanka on 27 January 1908 to receive his monastic education in Burma.
-After having monastic education for 10 years he received his higher ordination Upasampada on 26 October 1917 at ‘’Dhammikarama Seema malaka’’ in Burma.
-During his stay in Burma, Rerukane Chandawimala Thera had a good education on Tripitka, specially on Abhidharma (Buddhist Meta Physics) and Buddhist meditation.
-Rerukane Chandawimala Thero returned to Sri Lanka in 1918.
+After having monastic education for 10 years he received his higher ordination Upasampada on 26 October 1917 at ‘’Dhammikarama Seema Malaka’’ in Burma.
+During his stay in Burma, Rerukane Chandawimala Thera had a good education on Tripitka, specially on Abhidharma (Buddhist philosophy) and Buddhist meditation.
+Rerukane Chandawimala Thera returned to Sri Lanka in 1918.

 Work and honours

-Rerukane Chandawimala Thero started writing books at the age of 29.
-His first book was ‘’Niravana Vinishchaya’’ (Judging the enlightenment).
-He soon became the chief prelate of the Pokunuwita temple and thereafter devoted his entire time for meditation, Buddhist literary works and to solve the problems on Buddhist philosophy presented to him by the other monks and laity.
+Rerukane Chandawimala Thera started writing books at the age of 29.
+His first book was ‘’Niravana Vinishchaya’’ (Judging the Enlightenment).
+He soon became the Chief Prelate of the Pokunuwita Temple and thereafter devoted his entire time for meditation, Buddhist literary works and to solve the problems on Buddhist philosophy presented to him by the other monks and laity.
 He authored more than 30 highly reputed books on Buddhism.
 His work on Abhidharma and Vipassana mediation gained him high respect and reputation.
-Chandawimala Thero also served as a master and instructor to his students as well as others who were interested in Buddhist meditation.
+Chandawimala Thera also served as a master and instructor to his students as well as others who were interested in Buddhist meditation.